styromaniac/YEAST/README.md

 A simple, code-readable yuzu early access installer/updater for Steam on SteamOS and other Linux distros without additional dependencies.

-Instructions after installing and adding YEAST to Steam:
+Instructions after installing YEAST and adding it to Steam...
 After installation...

 Change TARGET to: